 Where will the paper records, including copies of signed consent forms, associated with this research study will be stored?

-These paper documents are filed in a locked filing cabinet that is located in locked 503 Moore.
+Any paper documents are filed in a locked filing cabinet that is located in locked 503 Moore.

-The consent form will have the study code written at the top of the consent form.

 How will the paper records be secured?